DataDog/integrations-extras/uptime/README.md

 ### Configuration

-In order to activate the integration of Datadog within your Uptime account, go to [Alerting>Push Notifications][2] then choose Datadog as the provider type when adding a new push notifications profile.
+In order to activate the integration of Datadog within your Uptime account, go to [Notifications>Integrtions][2] then choose Datadog as the provider type when adding a new push notifications profile.

 The following describes the fields shown when configuring Datadog within your Uptime account: shell